 Then I had a non-judgemental look into what my values in life are, the kind of lifestyle I liked to lead, and struck out paths that didn’t align.
 Then, I took the list to task.

-- I struck out dreams towards which I hadn’t taken a single step.
+- I struck out dreams toward which I hadn’t taken a single step.
 This is a good measure of how serious I am about something because I am impulsive enough to take at least a few steps toward ideas I am passionate about.
 I once travelled five hundred kilometres to take the Air Force Common Admissions Test with absolutely no preparation just because I entertained the thought of joining the Air Force for like a month.
 So, knowing me, if I did absolutely nothing towards a dream in thirty years, it was not a dream.
 It was simply a whim.

 - I struck out dreams that were only there to satisfy my childhood wants.
 I thought, at some point in my life, I’d leave my corporate job and go teach with an NGO.
 A secret that I kept close to my heart to feel better about going to work every day.
 But, the simple truth was that if I wanted to be a teacher I would have been teaching already.
 I could have taught the neighbourhood kids or even put out videos online.
 It was just one of those dreams I had as a child when I saw good teachers in action.
 Off it went.